ebbba-org/ansible-role-bigbluebutton/README.md

   Play `you are now muted` and `you are now unmuted` sounds.

 **`bbb_dialplan_quality`** (default: `cdquality`)\
-  Set quality of dailplan for FreeSWITCH
+  Set the default dialplan for all conferences.

 **`bbb_dialplan_energy_level`** (default: `100`)\
-  Set energy level of dailplan for FreeSWITCH.
+  Set target energy level for the default dialplan.

 **`bbb_dialplan_comfort_noise`** (default: `1400`)\
-  Set comfort noise of dailplan for FreeSWITCH.
+  Set comfort noise for the default dialplan.
 Allowed values: (0-10000); 0 disables comfort-noise.

-### SIP dial-in
+### Dial-in via SIP

 **`bbb_dialin_enable`** (default: `false`)\
-  Enable phone dial-in.
+  Enable dial-in via phone.
+You need an external SIP provider for this to work.

 **`bbb_dialin_provider_proxy`** (required if `bbb_dialin_enable` is true)\
-  IP or Domain of your SIP provider, also known as registrar
+  IP of your external SIP provider, also known as registrar.

+**`bbb_dialin_provider_ip`** (required if `bbb_dialin_enable` and `bbb_firewall_enable` are true)\
+  IP or network of your SIP provider.

 **`bbb_dialin_provider_username`** (required if `bbb_dialin_enable` is true)\
-  Username for authentication on the SIP-server
+  SIP account username

 **`bbb_dialin_provider_password`** (required if `bbb_dialin_enable` is true)\
-  Password for authentication on the SIP-server
+  SIP account password

 **`bbb_dialin_provider_extension`** (required if `bbb_dialin_enable` is true)\
-  Extension (phone number) of your SIP account
+  Extension (external phone number) of your SIP account

 **`bbb_dialin_default_number`** (default: `bbb_dialin_provider_extension`)\
   Number to present to users for dial-in.
 Used to replace `%%DIALNUM%%` in welcome messages.